Applying for the disabled employee status

 How to proceed

-The special form for a disabled employee to apply for recognition of disabled status is only available upon request at the secretariat of ADEM's Disability and Professional Redeployment Office (Service handicap et reclassement professionnel – SHRP).
+The special form for a disabled employee to apply for recognition of disabled status is only available upon request at the secretariat of the medical commission of ADEM's Disability and Redeployment Department (Service handicap et reclassement professionnel - SHRP).

 The form will be issued to the applicant in person or by post in the event of an express request: